EAngel-pro/orderOfOperations-Java/README.md

 # orderOfOperations-Java
- A simple java program to remind of java's order of operations.
+ A simple Java program to remind of Java's order of operations.